MA Solo/Dance/Authorship (SODA)

 Places: 8

-Admission exams: By personal invitation only.
+In-Person Admission Exams: By personal invitation only.
 You will receive the invitation by email approximately four weeks in advance.
+Audition exams will take place 1-3 July 2024 at HZT Campus Uferstudios.

-Staff: Prof. Janez Janša, Prof. Dr. Sandra Noeth, Rima Najdi
+Staff: Prof. Janez Janša, Prof. Dr. Sandra Noeth, Jason Corff, Rima Najdi (Parental leave)

 RECENT PROJECTS AT SODA: